Definition

 Dot Product

-The dot product is an inner product be defined as follows:
+The dot product is an inner product defined as the sum over the dimension

 Angle Formula